DrMoriarty/godot_ios_plugin_template/README.md

 Script usage is very simple:
 ![2021-03-15-120654](https://user-images.githubusercontent.com/1177068/111130490-526f3b80-8588-11eb-968a-fee67c1ba5a1.gif)

 The script generates all needed files to compile and publish your plugin with new name.
-Additionaly you may want to edit generated `nativelib.json` and set you (author) name, URL of your repository plugin's description and so on.
+Additionaly you may want to edit generated `nativelib.json` and set your (author) name, URL of your repository plugin's description and so on.

 This is example of `nativelib.json` file with all necessary fields:
 ```